teamgravitydev/bgs-gamedev-repo/README.md

 # Blue Gravity Studios
 At Blue Gravity Studios, we’re all about helping indie game developers turn their creative ideas into reality.
 This GitHub page is full of free resources we’ve put together to make it easier to create great games.
 You’ll find 2D and 3D assets, code snippets, design templates, and audio files, all ready to use.

 Based in London, Blue Gravity Studios was founded by passionate gamers, focused on creating innovative and high-quality games.
-Our mission is to raise the standard of the indie industry by providing tools that simplify both the creative and technical processes.
+Now, we're also aiming to make a positive impact on the indie game development scene by offering tools that simplify both the creative and technical processes.

 Visit our official website to learn more about our projects and contributions to the community: [Blue Gravity Studios](https://gravity.blue/)